RafaelNTeixeira/ComputerSecurity/LOGBOOK3.md

 ## CTF - Semana 3

-Sanity Check: A flag estava nas regras como descrito.
+Sanity Check: The flag was on the rules as stated.

 Desafio 1:
 1. Acedemos ao url fornecido e explorámos os produtos vendidos